 [i]t is true that the Secretary is usually given a wide berth in interpreting her own regulations.
-However, when she acts in apparent contravention of those regulations without offering any justification Page 6 CN:95-0897 whatsoever, she violates the [Administrative Procedure Act] APA's proscription on arbitrary and capricious agency action.
+However, when she acts in apparent contravention of those regulations without offering any justification whatsoever, she violates the [Administrative Procedure Act] APA's proscription on arbitrary and capricious agency action.

 On this basis, the court found HCFA's decision to apply the 1984 RCE limits to costs incurred in subsequent years to be unlawful.
+By withdrawing their appeal in Rush-Presbyterian, HCFA should be deemed to have conceded the unlawfulness of the RCE limits.

-Finally, with respect to statutory provisions, 42 U.S.C. § 1395xx(a)(2)(B) requires HCFA to establish RCE limits by regulation.
-Accordingly, by refusing to update the limits, HCFA essentially changed its regulations and policies without establishing new regulatory authority.
-By doing so, HCFA violated the statutory requirement that RCE limits be established by regulation.
+Finally, with respect to statutory provisions, 42 U.S. C. § 1395xx(a)(2)(B) requires HCFA to establish RCE limits by regulation.
+Accordingly, by refusing to update the limits, HCFA essentially changed its regulations and policies without establishing new regulatory authority in violation of the Administrative Procedure Act ("APA").
+And, by doing so, HCFA violated the statutory requirement that RCE limits be established by regulation.

 The Provider's third argument is that application of the subject limits to its 1992 cost reporting period is unlawful because HCFA's failure to annually update the limits is inconsistent with basic notions of due process, i.e., given that HCFA admits that physician compensation costs increased significantly after 1984.
 Although the enabling statute gives HCFA the authority to determine what constitutes reasonable cost, this authority is not absolute.
 The court in Rush Presbyterian found that HCFA "must have some basis for exercising" its authority in deciding not to update annually the RCE limits.
 Rush Presbyterian supra at 55,716.
-The court then found that HCFA's failure to offer "any explanations, either before or during this litigation, for the way in which the RCE limits were determined" constitutes "arbitrary and capricious" action under the Administrative procedure Act ("APA").
+The court then found that HCFA's failure to offer "any explanations, either before or during this litigation, for the way in which the RCE limits were determined" constitutes "arbitrary and capricious" action under the APA.
 Id.
 On that basis, the court set aside HCFA's application of the 1984 limits to costs incurred by a provider in a year subsequent to 1984.